• Skip to primary navigation

 Agility is a place to direct these behaviors and a great way to let your dog’s natural skills thrive; some dogs’ speed will win them a contest while other dogs’ ability to jump will do the same.
 While the United States Dog Agility Association sets the standard for dog agility and hosts national competitions, local breed clubs or regional dog sporting clubs often have their own set of rules.

-We’ll also discuss what you need to know before signing up for agility classes or competing in agility trials.
+We’ll also discuss what you need to know before signing up for agility training classes or competing in an agility trial.
 Agility courses provide an excellent way to bond with your furry friend while also giving them much-needed exercise.

 Is it right for your dog?